jonathan-legrand/memento-qc/README.md

 The document `IRMf dans Memento - rapport d'avancement.pdf` reports the choices that have been made regarding which scans were kept and which ones were rejected.

+## Slice timing

+Slice timing information is missing in Memento, so we need to guess it, using the lag between odd and even slices, and the cati_monito file which maps scans to machines.
+Scripts 5, 6 and 7 handle slice timing inference
+and generation.